Skip to content

 This is analogous to us trying to push energy onto a moving cart.

-However, it’s incorrect to say that time stops at the speed of light.
-Because no time implies no change.
-But photons change at the speed of light.
+However, it’s incorrect to say that all physical processes stop at the speed of light.
+Because photons change despite moving at the speed of light.

 Photons are characterized by their ability to change.
 They carry energy from one place to another.
 They can also change their polarity and direction.